About ETSG

 ETSG Meetings

 ETSG organises its annual conference on international trade in the second weekend of September.
 The conference is hosted by a different European institution each year, where the local organizers work with the ETSG Managing Board, supported by a Scientific Committee of past conference organizers and other distinguished trade economists.
 The first ETSG meeting was held in Rotterdam in the autumn of 1999, and subsequent meetings have taken place in place in Glasgow (2000), Brussels (2001), Kiel (2002), Madrid (2003), Nottingham (2004), Dublin (2005), Vienna (2006), Athens (2007), Warsaw (2008), Rome (2009), Lausanne (2010), Copenhagen (2011), Leuven (2012), Birmingham (2013), Munich (2014), Paris (2015), Helsinki (2016), Florence (2017), Warsaw (2018), and Bern (2019).
 Unfortunately, the 2020 conference that was supposed to take place in Ghent (Belgium) had to be cancelled because of Covid-19.
-The in-person conferences were resumed in Ghent (2021), Groningen (2022), Surrey (2023) and the 2024 conference will be in Athens, Greece.
+The in-person conferences were resumed in Ghent (2021), Groningen (2022), Surrey (2023), Athens (2024) and the 2025 conference will be in Milan, Italy.

 An open invitation to attend the ETSG meetings is issued through as many media as possible.
 The intention is to provide as open a forum as possible for the discussion of new ideas in international trade theory.
 Papers on any aspect of trade theory are welcome.
 While it is no longer possible to include all of the papers that are offered, the organisers attempt to ensure both that young academics have the opportunity to present their research and that there is a strong element of inter-temporal equity in programming the meetings.